Eli Beeding

 Eli Lackland Beeding Jr. (December 17, 1928 – December 21, 2013) was a U.S. Air Force captain and rocket test subject.
-In 1958, a series experiments using a miniature rocket sled began at Holloman AFB under the supervision of Colonel John Stapp and Captain Beeding.
-Participants rode the "Daisy Sled" (so-called because it was originally designed to be air, and not rocket, powered) at various speeds and in many different positions — even head first — in an attempt to learn more about the g-force limits of the human body.
+In 1958, a series of experiments using a miniature rocket sled began at Holloman AFB under the supervision of Colonel John Stapp and Captain Beeding.
+Participants rode the "Daisy Sled" (so-called because it was originally designed to be air, and not rocket, powered) at various speeds and in many different positions—even head first—in an attempt to learn more about the g-force limits of the human body.

 On May 16, Capt.
-Eli Beeding prepared to make a 40 g run.
+Eli Beeding made a 40 g run.
 The Daisy shot down the track, reached a top speed around 632 mph, and came to a screeching halt in less than a tenth of a second.

-"When I hit the water brake," Beeding recalled in a recent interview, "It felt like Ted Williams had hit me on the back, about lumbar five, with a baseball bat."
+"When I hit the water brake," Beeding recalled in a recent interview, "It felt like Ted Williams had hit me on the back, about lumbar five, with a baseball bat".
 Beeding had barely informed flight surgeon Capt.
 Les Eason of his troubles when he began to experience tunnel vision and passed out.

-It was a scary moment, since the standard protocol for shock would be to elevate Beeding's feet.
-Yet there was a chance his back was broken, in which case he shouldn't be touched.
+The standard protocol for shock would be to elevate Beeding's feet, but there was a chance his back was broken, in which case he should not have been touched.
 Taking a calculated risk, Eason and Tech.
 Sgt.
 Roy Gatewood gently moved Beeding onto the side of the sled and elevated his feet.
 Ten minutes later, Beeding emerged from shock and was rushed to the base hospital.
 Doctors determined his back was only badly bruised.
-"I thought that was the big excitement of the day,” Beeding recalls.
+"I thought that was the big excitement of the day", Beeding recalls.
 "But later my boss came to me and said, ‘The chest accelerometer tracing shows you got 82.6 g!’"